 Functional group and bloom season: This species is an annual or herbaceous perennial, and blooms from May to June (Baldwin et al. 2002).

-Distribution in Mojave/Habitat: D. canescens extends into mountains of the Mojave Desert (up to 3400 m), particularly to the north and west (Baldwin et al. 2002).
+Distribution in Mojave/Habitat: Dietaria canescens extends into mountains of the Mojave Desert (up to 3400 m), particularly to the north and west (Baldwin et al. 2002).
 Subspecies D. c. leucanthemifolia Greene occurs in desert scrub from 1000 m to 2000 m (Baldwin et al. 2002).

 Flower color and shape: Involucrate heads of yellow disc flowers and pale purple ray flowers.